What To Do When Your Dog Has A Tick

 All tick species are ectoparasites that must consume blood from mammals, birds, reptiles, and amphibians in order to survive and reproduce.
 Ticks go through 4 stages of development, in each of which they have to eat at least one blood meal to develop t to the next stage.
 They are small, spider-like creatures.
 They have eight legs and can be 1 mm to 1 cm long.

 Ticks are common in areas of forest, grassland, and heathland, but can also be found in your garden if you live in an area that is rich in wild animals.
 Ticks are also common in grazing animals such as sheep, cows, etc., and in their stables.
 Rodents also play a major role in the spread of ticks.
+An increase in tick infestation on dogs takes place between spring and autumn, but the parasites are active all year round.

 How do I know if my dog has a tick?